AaronRaja29/University-Admit-Eligibility-Predictor/README.md

  <h3>IBM-Project-24193-1659939294</h3>

-> Your success will be determined by the manner in which you use the tools you have been given to work with.
+> How you employ the resources you have been given will decide your level of success.
 <br>